softwareQinc/qasmtools/README.md

 To use the code in this repository, add `qasmtools/include` as an include directory.

 ## Qiskit specifications
-In order to use Qiskit specifications instead of the OpenQASM 2.0 standard, add the compile definition `USE_QISKIT_SPECS`.
+In order to use Qiskit specifications instead of the OpenQASM 2.0 standard, set the compile definition `USE_QISKIT_SPECS=true`.

 ## Unit testing
 ```bash